 - Flaxseed in bulk (This can be purchased at most health food stores) – to fill the size of your lavender pillow.

 - Lavender oil (optional) – This can also be found at many health food stores.
 A bottle can cost $8 to $12 but goes a long way.
 NOTE: Make sure you are not allergic.

 - Dried lavender – available by the bag at craft stores or (sometimes) farmer’s markets.
 Use both the lavender oil and dried lavender for maximum aroma.

 - Fold the fabric in half with the inside out.

 - Sew tightly around all sides, leaving one side open, to make a pouch.
 Or you can use both fabric glue, plus stitching to make it extra tight.
 (This is the best way).

 - Sprinkle several drops of lavender oil in various places.
 Mix everything together well.

-- Pour the flax seed mixture into the pouch, so it is only about three-fourths full.
+- Pour the bulk flax seed mixture into the pouch, so it is only about three-fourths full.
 This will allow the pouch to be flexible during use.

 - Sew shut the open end of the pillow or, ideally, use fabric glue plus stitching.

-This completed pillow is not only aromatic and comfortable, but it can be either heated or cooled to become therapeutic.
+This completed lavender pillow is not only aromatic and comfortable, but it can be either heated or cooled to become therapeutic.
 Bundle up on a cold night with your pillow by tossing it in the microwave for a few seconds (heating time varies by pillow size).
 Start with 30 seconds and increase by 15-second intervals testing warmth after each increment.
 You can also store your pillow in the freezer to offer a refreshing break from a hot day.
-Whether you use this pillow for pure decoration or to take advantage of its therapeutic properties, we hope you enjoy this fun DIY project!
+Whether you use this lavender pillow for pure decoration or to take advantage of its therapeutic properties, we hope you enjoy this fun DIY project!